 Quilting is a huge and varied hobby, and a very personal process.
 We certainly don’t consider ourselves to be top industry experts.
 But, we are good at showing those new to a craft how to get started in a way that will produce the best results with the least frustration.

 We have five tutorials covering the basics of quilting.
 You can use the handy links below to click through to each.
 At the end is a list of some suggested Sew4Home beginning quilting projects to put your newfound skills into action.
-You can find even more ideas within the first Quilt Basics Tutorial as well as within our Project Index.

 You’ll get an overview of quilting history as well as current trends, plus learn about the various tools, fabric, and notions available to make quilting faster, easier, and more precise.